 Visiting Munich?
 Be sure to check out Marienplatz, Munich's medieval historic center.
 Here's a complete guide to exploring Munich's Marienplatz, things to see, and lots of tips. #Munich #Germany

 In a hurry?
-Pin this for later!
+Pin this Marienplatz Travel Guide for later!

 Initially, the square was just called Markth (market) or Schranneplatz (grain market).
 It got its current name after a Marian Column was erected here to mark the end of Swedish occupation in 1638.